 Halef from The Round The World Guys

-The Atlanta Hartsfield-Jackson International Airport holds the title as the busiest airport in the world.
-Atlanta still underwhelmingly one of the least recognized American city for tourism, and many people would only pass or transiting through Atlanta.
+The Atlanta Hartsfield-Jackson International Airport holds the title of the busiest airport in the world.
+Atlanta is still underwhelmingly one of the least recognized American cities for tourism, and many people would only pass or transiting through Atlanta.

-Starting off in the Downtown Atlanta, you can easily spend the whole day here exploring some of Atlanta’s highlights, such as the 1996 Centennial Olympic Park, the World of Coca Cola, Georgia Aquarium and the Center of Civil and Human Rights Museum.
+Starting in Downtown Atlanta, you can easily spend the whole day here exploring some of Atlanta’s highlights, such as the 1996 Centennial Olympic Park, the World of Coca Cola, Georgia Aquarium, and the Center of Civil and Human Rights Museum.

 Laurence from Finding the Universe